yceruto/acme-bundle/README.md

         ├── AcmeBundle.php
         └── composer.php

-As you can see, the current structure is mixing the source code with resource files, configuration, documentation, etc. which is not good enough as it is easy to get lost in large projects with tons of directories and files at the repository root.
+It is mixing the source code with resource files, configuration, documentation, etc. which is not good enough as it is easy to get lost in large bundles with tons of directories and files at the repository root.

 **composer.json file:**